I have spent a lot of time thinking about cars, dreaming about cars and, in fact, working on cars. My hands and pockets bear the scars.

 My dad also bought an aging Isuzu bakkie (pickup).
 It was a noisy un-glamorous diesel but I even went on a couple of dates with it.
 I don’t have any pictures so lifted one from the Net – ours was a pale green – it was probably an Isuzu Bellet.

 But I didn’t have my own car until much later, in Durban and at the ripe age of 23.
-I was married with a son and was bussing and walking until a dear friend Wendy persuaded her mother to part with her beloved Wolsey 1500 for the sum of R200.
+I was married to Gisele and we already had a son and were still bussing and walking until a dear friend Wendy persuaded her mother to part with her beloved Wolsey 1500 for the sum of R200.
 I loved and slaved over that car.
 It was a 1959 model and so was already 15 years old.

 We lived in a flat above a mechanic Vossie Vosloo and he tutored me in the arcane arts of mechanics.
 The car was solid, with walnut dashboard and leather bucket seats.
 If you thumped the body with your hand it hurt.
 But it was prone to overheating and I replaced a cylinder head on the pavement outside, going through several gasket sets over the years.
 I haunted spare shops in the search for elusive BMC parts.
 But “Lady Braxton-Hicks” got us to Rhodesia and down to Grahamstown and was very adept at putting the baby Paul to sleep.
 One turn around the block and he was out for the count.